TanStack/router/docs/framework/react/decisions-on-dx.md

 > ⚠️ Before you continue, it's important you have a good understanding of [code-based routing](./guide/code-based-routing) and [file-based routing](./guide/file-based-routing).

 As mentioned in the beginning, Tanstack Router was designed for complex applications that require a high degree of type-safety and maintainability.
-And to achieve this, the configuration of the router has be done in an precise way that allows Typescript to infer the types of your routes as much as possible.
+And to achieve this, the configuration of the router has been done in a precise way that allows Typescript to infer the types of your routes as much as possible.

 A key difference in the set-up of a _basic_ application with Tanstack Router, is that your route configurations require a function to be provided to `getParentRoute`, that returns the parent route of the current route.